franck-benault/creditCardFraudDetection/README.md

 ### Filter on the partial reversal
 The transaction with partial reversal are very often genuine but are very rare.
 So again the result is not very convincig because only a few transactions are filtered.
-The good point is that the number of fraudulent transactions filtered are low.
+The good point is that the number of fraudulent transactions filtered are low (0.05%).

 ## Main Classifiers
 ### Dummy Classifier